kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-09-14-art-of-getting-better-as-a-programmer.md

 ---
 layout: post
-title: Art of getting better
+title: Art of getting better as a Programmer
 comments: true
 ---